reggiemcdonald/my-first-lambda/README.md

 - First zip the file before uploading to your console:
     - Open terminal and navigate to project root dir
     - `zip my-first-lambda.zip src/index.js`
 - Upload the zipped file to your console
+- Create a test case and run